HuYunhai-Alex/DREAM/README.md

 ## Acknowledgements

-This project has been influenced by many excellent projects in the LLM community, such as [Medusa](https://github.com/FasterDecoding/Medusa), [EAGLE](https://github.com/SafeAILab/EAGLE), [FastChat](https://github.com/lm-sys/FastChat), and others.
+We would like to thank Cerebras for their generous support.
+This project has been inspired and influenced by many excellent projects in the LLM community, such as [Medusa](https://github.com/FasterDecoding/Medusa), [EAGLE](https://github.com/SafeAILab/EAGLE), [FastChat](https://github.com/lm-sys/FastChat), and others.
 We first release LLaVA version, others will merge together soon.